Jama Masjid, Delhi: 2010 Jama Masjid attack

 On 15 September 2010, two Taiwanese tourists were injured after gunmen on a motorcycle opened fire on a bus parked near gate number three of the mosque.
-After the attack, the police detained 30 people to question and the area was turned into a fortress because policemen were heavily deployed.
+After the attack, the police detained 30 people to question and the area was turned into a fortress after policemen were heavily deployed.

-In November 2011, the Delhi Police arrested six members of the Indian Mujahideen who were believed to be behind the Jama Masjid blast along with the Pune German bakery blast.
+In November 2011, the Delhi Police arrested six members of the Indian Mujahideen who were believed to be behind the Jama Masjid blast along with the 2010 Pune bombing.
 Sources said that the "'main man' Imran" allegedly planted the bomb in a car outside the mosque.
 In September 2013 it was reported that Yasin Bhatkal, a leader of the group, along with Assadullah Akhtar, were arrested the month before and they admitted that they carried out the attack with the on-the-run Pakistani national Waqas.
 Yasin said that he was ordered by Karachi-based IM head Riyaz Bhatkal to do the task as the Imam allowed "semi-naked" foreigners inside it.